 MLD is a gentle massage technique which works with the lymphatic system to move waste out of the body.
 In an MLD session, the skin is moved in a specific direction and a specific order which has been proven to encourage lymphatic flow.
 MLD is often used after cancer treatment to prevent or as part of treatment for lymphedema, but it has many benefits for everyone.
 For example, MLD can help clear chronic sinus congestion, reduce post-workout or post-surgical swelling, reduce injury-related swelling and bruising, and possibly boost immune system function.
 An MLD session is deeply relaxing, and many clients report an increased feeling of well-being after a session.
 I can design a full MLD session for you, or incorporate this modality into your therapeutic massage.

 I often say to my beginning massage therapy students: “A big part of your job as a massage therapist is education.”
 I make ongoing education part of my mission in my work.
 Your session will include information about what I feel in your tissue, and discussion around how you can continue the benefits of your massage in between sessions.
 In addition, I teach continuing education classes on Oncology Massage and Geriatric Massage to licensed massage therapists.
-I also offer private and semi-private “Soothing Touch” workshops to family and friends of people undergoing cancer treatment.
+I also offer private and semi-private “Soothing Touch” workshops to family and friends of people undergoing cancer treatment or other medical challenges.